Cooking Gorgeous

 Why This Recipe Works?

-• It's a versatile dish.
-You can replace the lamb with beef or chicken, and they all work great with the smokey aubergine base.
+• It is a versatile recipe.
+Swap the lamb for beef or chicken, and both work well with the smoky eggplant base.

 • Onions - They are a must when making a stew.
 I love the umami flavor and sweetness they add to the dish.
 White, brown, or yellow onions work best with this recipe.

-• Chicken stock - The best option is to use homemade chicken stock.
-You can substitute it with vegetable stock or water.
-You can also use stock cubes if you don't have any stock in hand.
-Make sure you don't add too much salt as ready-made stocks and stock cubes contain salt already.
+• Chicken stock - The best option is my homemade Chicken Bone Broth.
+You can substitute it with vegetable stock or water, or use stock cubes if you don't have any stock in hand.
+Just watch the salt, as ready-made stocks and stock cubes contain salt already.

 • Peppers - You can use Turkish green peppers, Spanish Padron peppers, or bell peppers for this recipe.